Bubbles in a box: Eliminating edge nucleation in cold-atom simulators of vacuum decay: Introduction

-However, any cold-atom experiment will inevitably be inhomogeneous at its boundary, where the walls of the optical box force the atomic density to zero.
-As we demonstrate below, this is a potentially serious problem for efforts to simulate vacuum decay, as these inhomogeneities generically catalyze rapid nucleation of bubbles on the boundary of the experiment, obscuring the bulk nucleation that is of cosmological interest.
-This accelerated decay due to boundary effects was previously observed numerically in Ref.~\cite{Billam:2022ykl}, and is closely related to the phenomenon of seeded decay~\cite{Moss:1984zf,Gregory:2013hja,Billam:2018pvp,Caneletti:2024kww}.
+However, any cold-atom experiment will inevitably be inhomogeneous at its boundary, where the walls of the box force the atomic density to zero.
+As we demonstrate below, this is a potentially serious problem for analog vacuum decay, as these inhomogeneities generically catalyze rapid bubble nucleation on the boundary of the experiment, obscuring the bulk nucleation that is of cosmological interest.
+This accelerated decay was previously observed numerically in Ref.~\cite{Billam:2022ykl}, and is closely related to the phenomenon of seeded decay from impurities in the bulk~\cite{Moss:1984zf,Gregory:2013hja,Billam:2018pvp,Caneletti:2024kww}.

-In this paper, we show that this issue of edge nucleation can be eliminated by appropriately engineering the trapping potential to create a `trench' of high atomic density at the boundary.
-We demonstrate this analytically in Sec.~\ref{sec:edges} using Euclidean calculations in the thin-wall regime, and verify it beyond this regime in Sec.~\ref{sec:sims} using real-time semiclassical lattice simulations with realistic experimental parameters.
-Our focus is on quantum nucleation in the Rabi-coupled analog system described in, e.g., Refs.~\cite{Jenkins:2023eez,Jenkins:2023npg}; a companion paper~\cite{Brown:2025wxy} uses alternative numerical techniques to investigate thermal nucleation in three different analog systems, with identical conclusions---in all cases, engineering the potential allows one to completely eliminate edge nucleation.
+In this paper, we show that edge nucleation can be eliminated by engineering the trapping potential to create a `trench' of high atomic density at the boundary.
+We demonstrate this analytically in Sec.~\ref{sec:edges} using Euclidean calculations in the thin-wall regime, and verify it beyond this regime in Sec.~\ref{sec:sims} using real-time semiclassical lattice simulations.
+Our focus is on quantum nucleation in the Rabi-coupled system described in, e.g., Refs.~\cite{Jenkins:2023eez,Jenkins:2023npg}; a companion paper~\cite{Brown:2025wxy} uses alternative numerical techniques to investigate thermal nucleation in three different analog systems.
+In all cases studied, engineering the potential allows one to completely eliminate edge nucleation.